×

 Top Picks: eRapta ERT01, AUTO-VOX, LeeKooLuu kits

-13. Flashlight or Headlamp
+13. LED Flashlight or Headlamp: Essential Nighttime Accessories

 Never rely solely on your phone flashlight.
 A heavy-duty LED flashlight or wearable headlamp is a must for roadside repairs or night emergencies.